 - 9. The project shall be undertaken in compliance with the Blasting Plan.
-There shall be no more than three blasts per week, and blasting shall only occur between 10am and 3pm, Monday through Friday.
-Blast monitoring shall include monitoring sites at or near the I-87 Northbound and Southbound High Peaks Rest Areas.
-Blast monitoring reports shall be provided to the Agency monthly for the first year of operation.
-If determined necessary, measures to inform the public at the rest areas that blasting is conducted on the project site may be required. - 10.
-Blasting shall only occur between March 1 and December 31, and shall not occur on the following Federal holidays: Memorial Day, July 4th, Labor Day, Veteran's Day, Thanksgiving Day, and Christmas Day.
+There shall be no more than three blasts per week, and blasting shall only occur between 10am and 3pm, Monday through Friday. - Blasting shall only occur between March 1 and December 31, and shall not occur on the following Federal holidays: Memorial Day, July 4th, Labor Day, Veteran's Day, Thanksgiving Day, and Christmas Day.